verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ### Standard Kubernetes workloads

-Verrazzano supports enabling metric sources for Kubernetes workloads deployed without OAM components.
+Verrazzano supports enabling metric sources for Kubernetes workloads deployed without OAM Components.
-To enable metrics for Kubernetes workloads, you must create a Service Monitor or Pod Monitor as applicable.
+To enable metrics for Kubernetes workloads, you must create a Service Monitor or Pod Monitor, as applicable.
 For details on Service Monitor and Pod Monitor, refer to the [Prometheus Operator documentation](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md).

-When creating the ServiceMonitor or PodMonitor for your workload, include the label `release`, with the value `prometheus-operator` on the monitor resource.
+When creating the Service Monitor or Pod Monitor for your workload, include the label `release`, with the value `prometheus-operator` on the monitor resource.

 #### Verify metrics collection

-To verify that the metrics are being collected for your workload, follow these steps:
+To verify that the metrics are being collected for your workload, follow these steps.
 1. Access the [Prometheus console]({{< relref "/docs/access/_index.md" >}}).
 2. From the console, use the navigation bar to access Status/Targets.
-3. On this page, you will see a target name with this formatting: `<monitor-type>/<workload-namespace>_<workload-name>_<workload-type>`, where "monitor-type" may be serviceMonitor or podMonitor.
+3. On this page, you will see a target name with this formatting: `<monitor-type>/<workload-namespace>_<workload-name>_<workload-type>`, where `monitor-type` may be serviceMonitor or podMonitor.
 4. Copy this job name from the target labels for use in future queries.
 5. Verify that the State of this target is `UP`.
 6. Next, use the navigation bar to access the Graph.